cerner/fhir.cerner.com/content/dstu1.md

 ## Current Version

 Cerner currently supports the DSTU 1 version of the FHIR API.
 This API will eventually be replaced by the DSTU 2 version.
-For the DSTU 2 version of the FHIR API see [here](/dstu2).
+For the current DSTU 2 version of the FHIR API, which is based on the May DSTU 2 ballot, see [here](/may2015).

 ## Schema